 “It came up off the rest and then the cable snapped!
 Thankfully the keel only fell about an inch into the rubber padded keel holder on the trailer.”

-It happens quite often, unexpectedly, and at the worst possible time in many cases.
+It happens quite often, actually, unexpectedly and at the worst possible time in many cases.
 And if it happens to you, you’re in a serious pickle.
 If you’re lucky and the keel is still attached to the boat, retrieving the boat with the keel down is tricky.
 If you’re not so lucky and the keel tore loose from the bottom of the boat, retrieving the keel might be impossible.
-Worse, the damage to the hull could be extensive as described in this open letter from a certain Catalina parts dealership to its customers about a C-25 that sank due to a broken keel cable.
+Worse, the damage to the hull could be extensive as described in this open letter from a Catalina parts retailer to its customers about a C-25 that sank due to a broken keel cable.

 If you were to ask any of those owners if their keel lifting hardware was in good condition, they probably all would have said yes.
-And yet most of them would have been wrong.
+And yet, most of them would have been wrong.
 The fact is that it doesn’t take much wear or damage to compromise the reliability of a swing keel lifting system.

 Blunder #1: Neglect the keel winch